unuspay/widgets/README.md

 ```

-Which will resolve the `DePayWidgets.Login` request to the resolved account:
+Which will resolve the `UnusPayWidgets.Login` request to the resolved account:

 ```javascript
 account // 0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045